Izabela88/walkers-website/README.md

      - I want to have the ability to change my password so I can keep my account safe.
      - I want to edit my profile so that I can update my personal information.
      - I want to be able to contact the platform owner so I can report any problems or ask questions.
-     - I want to verify forgotten password so I can confirm my request on the recovery link
+     - I want to verify forgotten password so I can confirm my request on the recovery link.
      - I want to sign up for the Newsletter to email any major updates and/or changes to the website or organization.

 - ### **Scope**